Skip to main content

 • All renewable systems must be MCS (Microgeneration Certification Scheme) certified and must be installed by an MCS accredited installer.
 This does not apply to renewable heat technologies that are over 45kW or renewable electricity technologies that are over 50kW.
 For heat pumps that also provide cooling we recommend that installers and products are MCS certified but this is not mandatory.

 In cases where an installer wishes to become MCS accredited, with your permission they may use the example of your installation to evidence their application for certification with MCS.
-Applicants allowing their installer to use the example of their installation to evidence MCS certification are eligible to apply for the SME loan if the following evidence is also provided:
+Applicants allowing their installer to use the example of their installation to evidence MCS certification are eligible to apply for the SME Loan if the following evidence is also provided:

 • A statement from the applicant that they understand the risk that their installation may not be MCS certified and that full funding will only be released on submission of an MCS certificate (and all other valid claim docs).